 Choose a City Accredited Service Provider, and you’re on your way.
 You can be sure that they will deliver expert advice, service and installation of SABS-approved quality systems.
 Our Accredited Service Providers will give you advice on what geyser to get and how to deal with a replacement of an old or burst geyser.

 Should your electric geyser burst or fail, it would be the perfect opportunity to upgrade to a solar water heater.
 Preparing in advance for who to call and what geyser would suit your needs will give you peace of mind for when it happens, and a plan for upgrading to solar that would save you money and provide hot water for years to come.
 Contact the City’s Accredited Service Providers for the best possible advice, and discuss the plan with your insurer.

 Electricity prices are rising and the country’s power shortage will be with us for years to come.
-But even with Eskom’s load shedding, you can rest assured that you will have hot water if you install a solar water heater – even if there is no electricity for several days.
+If there is Eskom's load shedding again, you can rest assured that you will have hot water if you install a solar water heater - even if there is no electricity for days.
 It’s one less thing to worry about in life: the product quality has been verified, and warranties, certificates of compliance and service contracts are all provided, thanks to the City’s accreditation programme.
 And the City helps ensure installers meet and sustain their strict quality standards.

-The main banks and financial institutions are working with City Accredited Service Providers so you can purchase a solar water heater with no upfront payment and regular monthly instalments and you can easily finance the purchase through your bond.
+If you can’t easily finance the purchase through your bond, most City Accredited Service Providers offer financing options so you can purchase a solar water heater with no upfront payment and regular monthly instalments.
 As electricity tariffs increase in the years to come, installing a solar water heater will give you long term savings.
-Typically, a 200-litre solar water heater can provide savings of R4 600 or more per year to a household of 4 people.
+Typically, a 200-litre solar water heater can provide savings of R5 000 or more per year to a household of 4 people*.

 * Every household is different.
 Check the FAQs for more detailed information on likely savings, payback periods and more.